 First of all, the smaller request should be simple, easy, and significant to accept.
 After the person agrees to it, the persuader can put forth a bigger and better request.
 It must be kept in mind that the second request should not be something unrelated to the first request.

-Johnathan Freedman and Scott Fraser introduced the foot in the door tactic in the year 1966 while conducting, analyzing, and proving the theory of granting smaller requests might lead to agreeing to larger requests.
+Johnathan Freedman and Scott Fraser introduced the foot-in-the-door tactic in the year 1966 while conducting, analyzing, and proving the theory of granting smaller requests might lead to agreeing to larger requests.

 Their study was later published in the Journal of Personality and Social Psychology (1966, Vol. 4, No. 2, 195-202) whose title was- “Compliance Without Pressure: The Foot-in-the-Door Technique.”